mawinkler/playground-one/docs/getting-started/configuration.md

 Set/update:

-- `Server & Workload Protection tenant ID`: The tenant ID to use
+- `Server & Workload Protection tenant ID`: The tenant ID to use.
+If the tenant ID is omitted the Server & Workload Protection configuration will be skipped.
 - `Server & Workload Protection token`: The token to use
 - `Server & Workload Protection policy ID`: The policy to assign